So You Want to Go to Trade Shows

 However, they are often ignored by business owners and managers who are always seeking for new ways to increase their sales revenue and increase company profits.
 This goldmine is capable of driving new business your way if you use it tactfully and with the right approach.

 For the small investment required, they can yield profits many times over for your business.
-However, before you head out and sign up for a ton of trade shows, you need to do your homework first.
+However, before you head out and sign up for a ton of trade shows, you need to do your homework first and check s&p 500 earnings calendar.

 What Goals Do You Want to Achieve?